Hayley Hasselhoff Is European Playboy's First Curve Cover Star

 Her hope for other women is that they feel similarly empowered "to face their fears of the unknown and to lead a life of purpose in which your body does not define you."

-"If there is one thing I would tell my younger self it would be that you are worthy just as you are," she continued.
+"If there is one thing I would tell my younger self it would be that you are worthy just as you are," she said.
 "Now, more than ever, we should be grounded in the exploration of self and feel encouraged to celebrate ourselves in ways that feel most authentic.
-I can only hope this cover will allow women to know that they are loved, valued and desired just as they are--right here, right now."
+I can only hope this cover will allow women to know that they are loved, valued and desired just as they are – right here, right now."

 Dozens of people congratulated the model on this career milestone, which follows the launch of her mental health initiative "Check In With You by Hayley Hasselhoff."